-- The library card holder will always be able to access his or her own information, and can authorize others to access it. - Law enforcement personnel with a court order, subpoena or search warrant can obtain that information.
-The Library will consult with its legal counsel to ensure that the document is proper. - Public safety personnel in a time of an emergency that requires an immediate decision such as, for example, a lost or missing child.
+- The library card holder will always be able to access his or her own information, and can authorize others to access it. - Law enforcement personnel and/or public safety personnel with a court order, subpoena or search warrant can obtain that information.
 In such cases the Executive Director or other designated staff member will be contacted, and legal counsel consulted when possible. - Parents who have signed their child's library card application, and who have listed themselves on library release forms can access information about their children. - For patrons with amounts due of \$40 or more and exceeding 60 days, contact information will be released to a collection agency for follow-up within the sole discretion of CADL.